dwewers/sdv503-lab-11-dwewers/README.md

 }

 PSEUDO code:
-create class for hashtable
+create a class for hashtable
 end
 insert values
 end
-Create function for hash
+Create a function for hash
-set the default value of sum be 0 increment the value of i by one until the length of the string is met Add the value of i multiplied by three to sum(0) end
+set the default value of sum to be 0 increment the value of i by one until the length of the string is met Add the value of i multiplied by three to sum(0) end